Home » Movies » The Notebook (2004)

 Easter Eggs and Hidden Details

-• Gena Rowlands, who plays the older version of Allie, is the real-life mother of the film’s director, Nick Cassavetes.
+• Gena Rowlands, who plays older Allie, is the mother of director Nick Cassavetes.

 Trivia